Deutsch: Seetang / Español: Alga marina / Português: Alga marinha / Français: Algue marine / Italiano: Alga marina

 • Guided tours of kelp forests, snorkelling, or diving to explore marine habitats teeming with life.

-• Conservation programs where visitors participate in cleaning or restoring seaweed beds.
+• Conservation programs where visitors participate in Cleaning or restoring seaweed beds.

 3. Wellness Tourism: